thomasbeo/BoardGameBookingWebApp/README.md

   <img width="1600" height="700" alt="image" src="https://github.com/user-attachments/assets/6ff24e55-b972-4d3d-9392-b760078c333c" />
 </p>

 We will explain the use of those 2 buttons but first we will show how the user can make a reservation.
 If we click on the yellow button named "Explore Facilities", we go to "Our Facilities" field and we can observe the existing three facilities.
 We can decide in which one of them we want to play the board game eventually.
-Below each one of the facilities the is a button named "Book Now".
+Below each one of the facilities there is a button named "Book Now".
 For example if we click on the facility "Board Game Room 1" then the server displays the message:

 <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/cd511ee0-e2e2-459a-b1f5-3daa22fe0135" />

+This message confirms we chose the "Board Game Room 1".

 Afterwards if we navigate to the "Popular Games" field we can see the four board games we can play.
 Suppose we choose to play the "Uno" board game by clicking the button named "Play Now".
 Then the following form appears with the fields to fill as it is shown below.